andrewrgarcia/voxelmap/README.md

 pip install voxelmap
 ```

-## Contributing
+## Contributing / Hacktoberfest

-Valuable contributions to the project are always welcome.
+Meaningful contributions to the project are always welcome.
+This project is also active as a part of Hacktoberfest 2021.
 Before making a PR, please make sure to read the [CONTRIBUTING](./CONTRIBUTING.md) document.

 You may use the Issues section of this repository if you'd like to propose some new ideas/enhancements or report a bug.